AISKhalil/diffinvex/README.md

 ### <a name="usage"></a>Usage
-We provided `run_diffinvex.sh` bash script that could be used for testing the installation of **DiffInvex** using subsample of POG570 dataset in `example` folder.
+We provided `run_diffinvex.sh` bash script that could be used for testing the installation of **DiffInvex** using subsample of POG570 dataset in `tests` folder.
 Users can easily modify it to run **DiffInvex** on their own data.

 1) add DiffInvex directory to the environment variable $PATH: